- China Tours +

 Many UK tourists are fond of Chinese history and ancient culture.
 Beijing and Xi’an are two popular destinations, where you can experience traditional Chinese culture and customs, such as learning tai chi, painting opera masks, and trying on Hanfu.

-Shanghai, Hangzhou, and Suzhou are also popular.
-They are the representative cities in eastern China.
 Shanghai is known as the "Exhibition of the World's Architecture".
 Hangzhou and Suzhou display the charm of classical Chinese beauty with their original water towns and beautiful gardens.

 The scenery along the Silk Road is special for UK tourists.
 It’s rare to see such sights in the UK.
 Glacial snow ridges and mysterious desert wonders coexist.
 Interesting, exotic, and ancient remains as well as strong minority customs can be found there.

 The climate of China is different from that of the UK.
 The UK has a temperate maritime climate.
 In China, however, most cities have a subtropical monsoon climate and temperate continental climate.

 The best time for UK tourists to visit China is in autumn (September to early November) as autumn has the best weather conditions with a lower amount of rainfall.
 Temperatures average 15–27°C (59–81°F).